ahmedjaad/RAG-Chat-Storage/README.md

   - Response: { "data": [{"vector": [..]}, ...], "dimensions": 1536 }

 Note: These endpoints require the API key header like other APIs (X-API-KEY).

+## Contributing

+Please see CONTRIBUTING.md for guidelines.

+Important: after each prompt that asks you to make changes, commit the changes when all is well (build passes and tests are green).
+Do not push; maintainers/CI will handle pushing as appropriate.